 ‘Disciplined prioritization’ enabled leaders to ‘focus with a new intensity‘ (people, resources, attention) on those priorities, strategies and initiatives that will most directly impact success.
 ‘Disciplined Prioritization’ is actually a bundle of skills.

 ‘Disciplined Prioritization’ is an essential part of the senior leader’s strategy toolkit – key to effective resource allocation, strategic portfolio management and bridging the gap between strategy and execution.
 That makes it a ‘muscle’ that all leaders must develop for the long haul.

 Meta (formerly Facebook) announced plans for ‘disciplined prioritization and work with a high level of intensity to reach goals’ (July 2022)1.

 The high point of 2022 was the return to the office.
 But, for most leaders, the return to the office hasn’t been a return to normal.
-Organizations are still searching for the hybrid model that works best.
+In 2023 Organizations are still searching for the hybrid model that works best.

-Mislabelled ‘Performance Paranoia‘, leaders have also been wresting with genuine concerns regarding levels of engagement, productivity and effectiveness of remote and hybrid working.
+Mislabelled ‘Performance Paranoia‘, leaders have also been wrestling with genuine concerns regarding levels of engagement, productivity and effectiveness of remote and hybrid working.
 They have been adopting strategies of varying levels of sophistication to counteract ‘quiet quitting’ and rebuilding organizational culture (from tracking productivity to fuelling engagement).
 In the process, they have revealed their true philosophy as leaders.

 However, the debate about post-pandemic ways of working will continue into 2023, with endless buzz-words such as: Performance Paranoia, Performance Theatre, Quiet Quitting, The Great Resignation and The Great Disengagement.